 It is interesting that all of these tests are measuring a similar parameter and all three of them have a similar coefficient of variation.
 This suggests that the air void spacing within concrete may be variable over the volume of the samples used in the tests (about 0.25 ft3).
 This may mean that while the total air volume is very consistent; however, the air void spacing may be variable.
-While this is a challenging concept to test, the research team is working on ways to do this.
+To test this the SAM test was completed 19 times by two operators with just water and a calibration vessel in the bottom chamber.
+This allowed the test to be completed without including the variability caused by concrete.
+When only using water in the test the standard deviation was found to drop by 50%.
+This shows that the variability of concrete plays a significant role in the test.
+This finding will also be discussed in more detail in the Phase I report.

-Furthermore, the SAM has been used successfully on mortars, different repair materials that are made of binders vastly different than portland cement, in different temperatures, with over 30 different aggregate types, and in mixtures with varying slumps (0.5" to 10").
+Furthermore, the SAM has been used successfully on mortars, different repair materials that are made of binders vastly different than portland cement, in different temperatures, with over 30 different aggregate types, and in mixtures with varying slumps (0.5" to 10" and also in SCC).
 With all of these materials the SAM has performed well.

 In addition, the SAM has been provided to the following partners for their use: Oregon State, Iowa State, Purdue, Iowa, Nebraska, Kansas, North Dakota, Illinois, Oklahoma, Pennsylvania, Minnesota, Idaho, New Jersey, and Wisconsin.
 In addition, the FHWA mobile concrete lab has supplied samples from a number of different states.
 The research team has completed almost all of the hardened air-void analysis.
-Results have been included in this report.
+Results from 150 different concrete mixtures from 13 different state DOTs are included in Figure 6 and there is an 81% agreement between the quadrant in the lower left and upper right.
+The data also shows that approximately 20% of the mixtures fall into the upper right quadrant.